ormus395/barker/README.md

   - [] Need to find out how to send to react client once we get there
 - [x] create admin user
   - [] find out how to seed this to db in a production env
+- [] add ability to create multiple users
 - [x] create association between admin user and blog posts
-- [] figure out a way to maintain one user resource
-  - meaning, hide or block user creation endpoint from end users
 - [x] authenticate all resource endpoints
 - [x] add authorization to post routes
 - [x] proper error handling
-- [] image upload to make posts fancy
+- [x] image upload to make posts fancy
 - [] add pagination and curate home feed

 ### client

+# bootstrapped reaact app broke, had to restart

 - [x] start basic client build